cabrerac/cities-board/README.md

 # Cities-Board Eclipse Plugin

-This repository contains the Cities-Board Eclipse plugin, which enables the installation and use of Cities-Board.
+This repository contains the Cities-Board Eclipse plugin, which enables the installation and use of Cities-Board, a tool that automates the development of graphic dashboards for smart cities.
+If you are interested on extend the Cities-Board project, you should visit our [cities-board-dev](https://github.com/cabrerac/cities-board-dev) repository.

 ## Requirements